Babylon Judged for Sins against Israel

 1Thus says the Lord:

-“Behold, I am going to arouse against Babylon
+“Behold, I am going to stir up and put into action [a fury] against Babylon

-3Let not him who bends his bow bend it,
+3Do not let him (the Chaldean defender) who bends his bow bend it,

-Nor let him rise up in his scale-armor;
+Nor let him rise up in his coat of armor.

 So do not spare her young men;

-4They will fall down slain in the land of the Chaldeans,
+4They shall fall down dead in the land of the Chaldeans,

-5For neither Israel nor Judah has been forsaken
+5For neither Israel nor Judah has been abandoned

 By his God, the Lord of hosts,